dburian/transformer_document_embedding/log/sbert_implementation.md

 ## Hardware requirements

-As far as I know we are hitting the max performence of the GPUs in AIC.
+As far as I know we are hitting the max performance of the GPUs in AIC.

 - 64 batches were OOM
 - 2 batches used around 25% memory